 6. Buffalo Bill Center of the West.

-Chances are, if you’re heading to Yellowstone National Park from Casper, you’re going to enter the park from the east entrance near Cody, Wyoming or the northeast entrance in Cooke City, Montana.
-(As a sidenote, both are beautiful and accessible from Cody – you can’t go wrong with either of them.)
+Chances are, if you’re heading to Yellowstone National Park from Casper this summer, you’re going to enter the park from the east entrance near Cody, Wyoming.
 When you’re in Cody, our charming neighbor to the north, a visit to the Buffalo Bill Center of the West should be high on your list.
 Home to five museums, the Buffalo Bill Center of the West houses the Buffalo Bill Museum, Plains Indian Museum, Cody Firearms Museum, Draper Natural History Museum and the Whitney Western Art Museum.